houfu/fairest/README.rst

 License
 --------

-Fairest and its core plugins/rules are licensed under the permissive MIT License.
+Fairest and its core plugins/rules are licensed under GPLv3.
 (Other plugins or rules written by others may have different licenses.)

 Disclaimer
 -----------